UMD: A Globally Connected University

-Student with family members
+Students with family members abroad.

 Roles and Resources